Reviewed January 2023

-- A woman who has given birth within the past seven days or who has postpartum complications that are or may become life threatening.
+- A woman who has given birth within the past seven days or who has postpartum complications that are or may become life-threatening.
 This may apply for an extended period of time greater than seven days, depending upon her condition.

-Someone whose life is not in danger.
-This includes anyone who is bedridden, noticeably not functioning up to par due to pain or illness, or has a fever which is not potentially life threatening.
+Such a choleh may not consume chometz in a normal manner but may eat kitniyos.
+This includes anyone who is bedridden, noticeably not functioning up to par due to pain or illness, or has a fever which is not potentially life-threatening.

-This category also includes the following:
+This category also includes:

 - One who suffers from chronic debilitating arthritis pain.